 - The size of the pile to be burned shall be no larger than 6' diameter.

-- Burning violations may be subject to fines in accordance to Civil Infraction Penalty.
-First offense may be $75.00, second offense $150.00 and privileges revoked.
+- Burning violations may be subject to fines in accordance to Civil Infraction Penalty, and privileges revoked.

 - Acceptable Burn Items: Dry Leaves, Paper, Brush, Wood scraps (leaf burning is not allowed in the City of the Village of Clarkston).

 - The Independence Fire Department has the right to extingush any fire deemed by Fire Department personnel to be a hazard or nuisance.